Updated on March 14th, 2025

 Six ways to thoughtfully get rid of baby stink bugs

-1. Gently relocate: Using a piece of paper or a soft brush, guide them into a container and release them away from your home.
+1. Gently relocate: Using paper or a soft brush, guide them into a container and release them away from your home.

 2. Seal potential entrances: Inspect and seal cracks and gaps around windows, doors and foundations.

 3. Use natural repellents like mint, garlic and neem oil sprays: These ingredients act as deterrents and are gentle on your plants and the environment.
-Here's a simple guide to making your repellent spray:
+Here's how to make and apply your own repellent spray:

-- Mint spray: Steep a handful of crushed fresh mint leaves or a tablespoon of dried mint in a cup of boiling water for an hour, strain and mix with water.
-Add a few drops of peppermint essential oil for extra strength.
+- Mint spray: Steep a handful of crushed fresh mint leaves (or a tablespoon of dried mint) in a cup of boiling water for an hour.
+Strain, mix with water and add a few drops of peppermint essential oil for extra strength.

-- Garlic spray: Crush a few cloves of garlic, soak overnight in two cups of water and strain.
-Add a teaspoon of dish soap to help the mixture stick.
+- Garlic spray: Crush a few cloves of garlic, soak overnight in two cups of water, strain and add a teaspoon of dish soap to help it stick.

 - Neem oil spray: Mix a tablespoon of neem oil with two cups of water and a few drops of mild liquid soap.

-Apply these sprays around windows, doors and on plants (focusing on leaf undersides).
+Application: Spray these mixtures around windows, doors and on plants (focusing on leaf undersides).
 Reapply every few days or after it rains for lasting results.

 Note: Always test a small area of your plants first and spray in cooler parts of the day to minimize the risk of burning the plants under the hot sun.

-- Dehydrates pests upon contact: Fine particles adhere to the insects' exoskeletons and eliminates them naturally.
+- Dehydrates pests upon contact: Fine particles adhere to the insects' exoskeletons and eliminate them naturally.

-5. Encourage natural predators: Invite birds, aphid lions, ladybugs, assassin bugs and lacewings into your garden to keep stink bugs in check.
-Bird feeders, water baths and native flowering plants can turn your garden into a haven for these beneficial creatures.
+5. Encourage natural predators: Attract birds, aphid lions, ladybugs, assassin bugs and lacewings.
+Bird feeders, water baths and native flowering plants create a welcoming environment for these beneficial creatures.

 Embrace a bug-free season with Dr. Killigan's